matthewkolbe/ThinkingInSimd/algorithms/README.md

 ## The test

 I run a [Google Benchmark](https://github.com/google/benchmark) comparing the aforementioned algorithm to `std::lower_bound`.
-I vary the input sizes from 7 to 262144.
-After that perfornace starts to degrade relative to `std::lower_bound` as the size exceeds my L2 and other memory considerations start to take over.
+I vary the input sizes from 7 to 67,108,864.

 Run on (32 X 5881 MHz CPU s)